Gear list · Must-haves · Starter kit

 #CategoryEditorial pickWeightCostRunning total

-Remaining payload on a Nissan Frontier D40 as you complete the starter checklist
+Remaining payload on a 2nd gen Nissan Frontier as you complete the starter checklist

-Uses editorial D40 payload (1,520 lb) minus two occupants (300 lb).
+Uses editorial 2nd gen Frontier payload (1,520 lb) minus two occupants (300 lb).
 Highlighted cells fall below our safe threshold.

 Stock (2 occupants)0 lb1,220 lb